 - Preheat oven to 350 F.

-- Prepare the rouladen by pounding out the beef until they are 1/4 inch thin and about 5 inches wide by 9 inches long.
-Sprinkle with salt, pepper and a sprinkling of paprika.
-Spread 1 Tbsp of whole grain mustard over each of the 4 pieces of beef.
+- Prepare the rouladen by pounding out the beef until about 1/4 inch thin and about 5 inches wide by 9 inches long.
+Sprinkle the beef slices with salt, pepper and a sprinkling of paprika.
+Spread 1 Tbsp of mustard over each of the 4 pieces of beef.
 Place two pieces of bacon over each piece of beef, side by side, trimming any part of the bacon that extend over the ends.
 Scatter each with diced onion, dividing evenly between the four pieces.
 With the widest end of the short side facing you, place two pickle halves end to end about 1 1/2 inches from the end.
 It's ok if they stick out the side at this point.
 Take the end closest to you and fold it up and over the pickles.
 Continue rolling by lifting and rolling until it is completely rolled.
 Take a skewer and secure the end of the roll to the main part of the roll, so it doesn't unroll.
 Trim any excess pickle sticking out the sides so it is even with the sides of the roll.
 Roll up the remaining beef pieces similarly.

 - Stir together the gravy ingredients in a medium bowl and set aside.

 - In a Dutch oven or large, heavy bottomed, oven-proof dish with a lid, heat olive oil over medium-high heat.
 Add the beef rolls to the pan, skewer/seam side down. *Don't over-crowd the pan.
 Do in batches if necessary.
 Sear for a few minutes until lightly browned, then flip over and sear the other side.
 Place the rolls on their sides if necessary to sear the entire outside of each of the rolls.